nycdatasci/bootcamp006_project/Project5-Capstone/DeepBlue/README.md

 ### STEP 2: Launch Spark Streaming

-Note that this command should also be run in a new terminal. use port 2181 and use topic: "user-request-topic"
+Note that this command should also be run in a new terminal.
+Use port 2181 and use this topic: "user-request-topic"

 - $ cd /Users/sundeepblue/Bootcamp/allweek/week9/capstone
 - $ spark-submit --packages org.apache.spark:spark-streaming-kafka-0-8_2.11:2.0.0 ./handle_user_requests_streaming.py